 And, right now, the sign-up bonus for new Freedom cardholders is 15,000 Chase Ultimate Rewards points or $150 in cash back after spending $500 on purchases within the first 3 months from account opening.

 Because the Freedom has no annual fee, this is a card to keep indefinitely, taking advantage of its lucrative revolving quarterly bonuses each and every year.

 The Freedom card, first and foremost, is a cash back card, earning 5% cash back on up to $1,500 in combined purchases made in specified categories.
 These categories rotate on a quarterly basis, and must be activated each quarter for bonuses to be earned.
 The card also earns 1% on all purchases outside of the bonus categories, no activation necessary.

-Past quarterly bonus categories have included; restaurants, grocery stores, home improvement stores and many more.
+Examples of quarterly bonus categories include; gas stations, restaurants, grocery stores, Amazon, home improvement stores and many more.

 While cash back is nice, for those of us looking for Miles and Points, the Freedom card is a great way to earn extremely valuable Chase Ultimate Rewards points.

 Instead of earning a cash back percentage, the quarterly bonus categories can also earn 5 Ultimate Rewards points per dollar spent.

 These versatile points can be transferred to a variety of travel partners, a few of which include: United Airlines, Southwest Airlines, Hyatt Hotels, Marriott Hotels and IHG Hotels.